ResumeGiants » Blog » Active Listening Skills in the Workplace (+ Examples)

 Adding skills like reflective paraphrasing and empathetic communication to your resume and explaining how you use them throughout your resume can help you land your next dream job, especially if you’re in healthcare, education, or management.

+Turning active listening into a career advantage starts with how you present it to employers.
 With the right resume template and expert review, you can make sure your listening skills and qualifications shine.

 Build your perfect resume with ease